COVID-19 lockdown business plan for eye care professionals

 Time to tackle telehealth

 Is your practice set up to take these telehealth appointments?
-The government waived barriers to telehealth services, making it easier for ECPs to provide care to their patients while they practice social distancing.
+The government waived barriers to telehealth services early in the pandemic.
+This made it easier for ECPs to provide care to their patients while they practice social distancing.

-As part of the country’s ongoing COVID-19 mobilization optometrists will be fully recognized as physicians.
-In addition, the Centers for Medicare and Medicaid Services is relaxing cost-sharing for telehealth visits.
+As part of the country’s ongoing COVID-19 mobilization optometrists have been recognized as physicians.
+In addition, the Centers for Medicare and Medicaid Services relaxed cost-sharing for telehealth visits.
 Finally, the Trump administration waived federal Health Insurance Portability and Accountability Act requirements barring ECPs from using platforms such as Skype and Facetime for telehealth appointments.

 Implement your eye care marketing ideas